medibloc/panacea-js-old/docs/medjs-account.rst

     getDecryptedPrivateKey: function(passphrase){...}
   }

 .. note:: SDK doesn't hold or share unencrypted private key.
-Account object holds encrypted private key and only right passphrase can retrieve unencrypted private key.
+Account object holds encrypted private key and only the right passphrase can retrieve the unencrypted private key.

 ---------------------------------------------------------------------------